SAMU's homepage

 + Sharpness, microcontrast, contrast and colors are excellent

-+ Stopping down is needed only to increase depth of field, contrast increases a little bit after f/2.8
++ Stopping down is needed only to increase depth of field, contrast increases a little bit at f/2.8, but starts to decrease at f/5.6-8 depending pixel size of camera

 + Build quality and all metal construction